Moritz-Bergemann/PL-Practicals/assignment/report.md

 I disliked the requirement to have 7 columns of free space at the start of each line - it really only felt like a waste of space to me, though this primarily impacts the physical act of writing the language over high-level writeability or readability.
 Ensuring the first 7 lines are always indented  was already frustrating in the small program we needed to write, though this is probably at least in part as modern text editors weren't designed for this kind of syntactic structure.
 It may also affect readability, as distinguishing which line a character in could end up difficult.

 ### Question - How does Fortran compare to languages you have written in previously?
 While fortran was obviously different to other languages I had worked with, some parallels were immediately obvious.
 Braces are not used for managing scope, but tracking program structure was still easy with the provided syntax - what each syntactic word (`do`, `STOP`, etc) did was intuitive for osmeone new to the language.
-While I think bigger differences would have started becoming obvious had I written a more complex program (such as the lack of block structure or limiting of arrays to 3 dimensions), coding fizzbuzz in FORTRAN was largely identical to coding it in a popular modern language.
+While I think bigger differences would have started becoming obvious had I written a more complex program (such as the lack of block structure or limiting of arrays to 3 dimensions), coding fizzbuzz in Fortran was largely identical to coding it in a popular modern language.

 Even though there were syntactic differences, all the fundamentals were still the same - I could still intuitively figure out most syntax and logical structure (like if statements starting with 'if' and ending with 'endif', and do-loops working similar to for-loops).
-There's a world of difference between the challenge of learning basic FORTRAN compared to writing something like assembly.
+There's a world of difference between the challenge of learning basic Fortran compared to writing something like assembly.

 ## Practical 2 - ALGOL
 For this simple practical, I found ADA to be extremely readable and writeable.
-Even compared to FORTRAN, all syntax was extremely intuitive - there was is no syntax in my program the purpose of which wasn't immediately obvious (aside from maybe the double brackets in `print`), unlike FORTRAN's `(*,*)` and line labels.
+Even compared to Fortran, all syntax was extremely intuitive - there was is no syntax in my program the purpose of which wasn't immediately obvious (aside from maybe the double brackets in `print`), unlike Fortran's `(*,*)` and line labels.
 In this way, ALGOL reminded me a lot of python - its syntax was so grammatical and obvious it became self-documenting - I thought about putting in comments to describe what I was doing, but everything was immediately obvious.
 The syntax's consistency also helps with this - modulo looking like an operator rather than a function (see below) helps to make Fizzbuzz's logicla expressions easier to parse.

 ```Fortran
     if (MOD(ii, 3) .EQ.
 0 .AND.
 MOD(ii, 5) .EQ.
 0) then